garrandall/popular-music-data/tracks/isis-joyner-lucas-logic.md

 Heres front row, enjoy what I do
 (Damn what a view)
 God damn what a view
-So glad so proud - I ain’t one of you
+So glad so proud - I ain 't one of you
 Ima pray straight to the clouds in the pew
 The only way to let the demons out it to set the demons loose If we all sitting ducks tell me who the fucks picking goose